phip1611/ansi-escape-sequences-cli/README.md

 Explanation:
 1) returns the sequence in a "regular characters only"-form (for copy & paste), i.e. the `ESC`-code is escaped
-2) same, but see on the byte-level
+2) same, but seen on the byte-level
 3) returns the ESC-code directly, unescaped (harder to copy%paste)
 ![what output looks like](what_it_returns.png "what output looks like")